pavitrabrahmbhatt/Data-market-app-flask/README.md

 ## PROFILE PAGE

 As a user, I want to see data sets I have purchased (including industry name, title, and a link to download) as well as data sets I have up for sale (if any) and a link to view them.

+As a user, I want to see a link to each data set I have up for sale and edit and delete links, so I can edit the data set or remove it from the marketplace.

 ## PROFILE EDIT